julienloizelet/ddev-playwright/README.md

 **Before running this command**, ensure that you have a `package.json` file in the `PLAYWRIGHT_TEST_DIR` folder.
 You will find an example of such a file in the `tests/project_root/tests/Playwright`folder of this repository.
 You will also find an example of a `playwright.config.js` file.

-By default, `tests/Playwright` is used as `PLAYWRIGHT_TEST_DIR` value, but you can override this value to suit your need by creating a `docker-compose.override.yaml` in the `.ddev`  root directory with the following content:
+By default, `tests/Playwright` is used as `PLAYWRIGHT_TEST_DIR` value, but you can override this value to suit your need by creating a `docker-compose.override.yaml` (or any `docker-compose.<some-good-name>.yaml` file) in the `.ddev`  root directory with the following content:

 ```yaml
 services: